Granville County, North Carolina: 18th century

-Civil War to present
+19th century

-During the Civil War, more than 2,000 men from Granville County served the Confederacy.
+During the American Civil War, more than 2,000 men from Granville County served the Confederacy.
 One company was known as the "Granville Grays."
 Most of these men fought in the major battles of the war.
 Surprisingly, many survived until the end of the war.

-Although the Civil War brought an end to the plantation and slave labor economy that had made Granville County prosperous, the agricultural sector continued to thrive in the county.
+Although the war brought an end to the plantation and slave labor economy that had made Granville County prosperous, the agricultural sector continued to thrive in the county.
 Freedmen stayed in Oxford to work, and the discovery of bright leaf tobacco stimulated the industry.
-Many African Americans in Granville County were already free before the start of the Civil War; some had migrated into North Carolina as free people from Virginia in the colonial era.
+Many African Americans in Granville County were already free before the start of the war; some had migrated into North Carolina as free people from Virginia in the colonial era.
 The free people of color before the Civil War were often descendants of families formed by unions between white women (who were free) and African or African-American men before the American Revolution.
 They made lasting contributions to the region, particularly through their skilled labor.
 Several black masons constructed homes for the county's wealthy landowners.
 Additionally, the bright leaf tobacco crop proved a successful agricultural product for Granville County.
 The sandy soil and a new tobacco crop that could be "flue-dried" proved a great incentive to farmers and tobacco manufacturers.

 According to historian William S. Powell, Granville has remained a top tobacco-producing county in North Carolina for several decades.
 By the late 1800s and early 1900s, Oxford had become a thriving town with new industries, schools, literary institutions, and orphanages, due to jobs created by the bright tobacco crop.

 In the late 1800s and early 1900s, northern Granville County, together with Halifax County, Virginia, were important mining areas.
 Copper, tungsten, silver and gold were mined in the region.
 The Richmond to Danville Railroad was a critical lifeline to the northern part of the county and provided an important link for miners and farmers to get their goods to larger markets in Richmond and Washington, D.C.